Texas high schooler breaks Michael Phelps’ swimming record

-AUSTIN (KXAN) — A Keller ISD high school student broke the 400-meter individual medley record previously set by Olympian Michael Phelps.
+AUSTIN, Texas (KXAN) — A high school student in Texas is making waves after he broke the 400-meter individual medley record previously set by Olympian Michael Phelps.

 Williamson completed the race in 3:39.83, smashing the 2002 record set by Phelps of 3:42:08.